vickicarrica/Mission-Visualization-Toolkit/README.md

 # About Us

 Hello!
 We are a team of five high schoolers who were brought together by NASA and spent our summer working on this visualization.
 Our names are Aman Garg (Gilman School, class of 2024), Arya Kazemnia (Gilman School, class of 2024), Leo Wang (Gilman School, class of 2024), Vicki Carrica (Old Saybrook High School, class of 2023), and Zoe Schoeneman-Frye (Montgomery Blair High School, class of 2022).
-Aman, Arya, and Leo are participating in an Extended Learning Opportunity (ELO) this summer due to not meeting the age requirements to be official NASA interns, while Vicki and Zoe are both participating in their first internships at NASA.
+Aman, Arya, and Leo are participating in an Experiential Learning Opportunity (ELO) this summer due to not meeting the age requirements to be official NASA interns, while Vicki and Zoe are both participating in their first internships at NASA.

 ## Contact Us